mondbr/pands-weekly-tasks/README.md

 This task required from the students to create their own function rather than using built-in function.

-Newton method is that for any number N, the square root is 0.5 * (X + N / X)
+Newton method is that for any number N, the square root is 0.5 * (X + N / X).